JvanKatwijk/dab-cmdline/README.md

  1) typedefinition of the dabBand

- 2) a specification of the types of the callbacks
+ 2) the type specifications of the callback functions,

- 3) a specification of the functions comprising the API.
+ 3) a specification of the functions callable in the API.

 	enum dabBand {